 A replica inlay of the MLC seal was placed in the walkway between the Library and the Wittenberg Collegiate Center.
 Because the frost heaves of the Minnesota winters broke some of the inlaid stones, in 2010 the seal was removed and placed in the circle drive in front of the main office (pictured), where it stands today.

-Funds for the based on moving of the seal were graciously provided by proceeds from the annual MLC Golf Classic.
+Funds for the moving of the seal were graciously provided by proceeds from the annual MLC Golf Classic.